 Science is on the case.

-To put it in bottom-line terms, the business of finding a cure for Duchenne is booming.
-After decades spent as an orphan disease with few to no prospects, Duchenne now has seven FDA-approved therapies—including the first approved gene therapy for DMD, Elevidys.
-Charlie was fortunate to receive Elevidys through its phase 3 clinical trial.
+After decades spent as an orphan disease with few to no prospects, Duchenne now has eight FDA-approved therapies—including the first approved gene therapy for DMD, Elevidys.
+Though Charlie’s rare mutation does not qualify for most approved therapies, he was fortunate to receive Elevidys through a clinical trial.
 It works by delivering a shortened form of the dystrophin-producing gene, called microdystrophin, directly to muscle cells.

 The cure isn’t here—yet.
-But with gene editing technologies like CRISPR also in development, there is hope that one day, we can give Charlie and other boys a future no longer limited by the genes they were born with.
+But there is hope that one day, we can give Charlie and other boys a future no longer limited by the genes they were born with.
 We are getting closer every day.

 How We’ll Do It